Selected Resources and Best Practices

 Establish Your Brand

 Your business’ brand is one of the non-tangible assets you have available to you to leverage.
-That brand may have shifted during the pandemic, or it may have stayed the same.
-Either way, it is helpful to consider brand planning moving forward.
+It is helpful to establish your brand moving forward.

 Develop a Marketing/Communication Plan